Storm evacuees find refuge at speedways, makeshift shelters

 The Georgia speedway has hosted storm evacuees before, along with pets and, in one case, three cages of chickens, Clark said.
 Last year, as Hurricane Irma threatened Florida, the speedway hosted at least 100 evacuees.

-Bristol Motor Speedway, near the Tennessee-Virginia line, and Charlotte Motor Speedway in North Carolina have also opened their campgrounds to people fleeing Hurricane Florence.
+Bristol Motor Speedway, near the Tennessee-Virginia line; Charlotte Motor Speedway in North Carolina; and Talladega Superspeedway in Alabama also are opening their campgrounds to people fleeing Hurricane Florence.

 Georgia state parks are also welcoming evacuees from Florence, and is offering some camping at no charge for them.